-Professor Lee is currently serving as the President of the Asian American Bar Association of the Greater Bay Area and has previously served on the Board of Directors for the Asian Law Caucus and the Tenderloin Neighborhood Development Corporation.
+Professor Lee is actively involved in the community and the bar.
+She served as the President of the Asian American Bar Association of the Greater Bay Area (“AABA”) from 2014 to 2015.
+She has also served on the Board of Directors for the Asian Law Caucus, Tenderloin Neighborhood Development Corporation, and other organizations.

 Georgetown University Law Center: J.D., Law 1999